Clarkston Youth Development Program

 This program is being sponsored by the DeKalb County Youth Services and the Clarkston Community Center and is open to students ages 10-18 years of age.
 If you are looking for where to engage your children under this age category after school, or know someone who may benefit please reach out to Justine Okello at the Clarkston Community Center for registration or any form of inquiry. firstname.lastname@example.org | Call: 404-508-1050

 The Clarkston STEAM-Plus Summer Camp, STEAM standing for Science, Technology, Engineering, Art, and Math welcomed children between the ages of 6-14.
 Breakfast and lunch were provided for each day of camp.

-Our summer camp is geared towards improving literacy and academic skills for low-income youth and teens in a fun, creative atmosphere.
-The camp experience also builds stronger English language skills for those who are new to this country and bolsters self-confidence for participants, especially for girls and young women.
-Our camp is taught by experienced teachers experienced in working with multicultural youths and always strive to give them the best of their knowledge and creativity.
+Our summer camp was geared towards improving literacy and academic skills for low-income youth and teens in a fun, creative atmosphere.
+The camp experience also built stronger English language skills for those who are new to this country and bolsters self-confidence for participants, especially for girls and young women.
+Our camp was taught by experienced teachers experienced in working with multicultural youths and always strive to give them the best of their knowledge and creativity.

-In this upcoming camp, campers will explore and create eco-art, assemblage art, painting, drama, dance, voice, improvisation, movie making and gardening as well as tackle core subjects like science, mathematics, social studies and English were they will work on reading and writing skills also keep a journal for camp.
-There is also going to be 3D printing, computer programming, and architectural design which will strengthen their technological skills in computing.
+The campers explored and created eco-art, assemblage art, painting, drama, dance, and gardening as well as tackle core subjects like science, mathematics, social studies and English.
+There was also 3D printing, computer programming, and architectural design which will strengthen their technological skills in computing.